Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Larry Grano

-∙ Albert Lee (Eric Clapton, The Everly Bros.) ∙ Mike Keneally(Frank Zappa)
+• Albert Lee (Eric Clapton, The Everly Bros.)

-He has taught both privately as well as at School of Rock.
-Larry also taught in the Valley Center School District as an assistant drumline coach.
-He enjoys playing such styles as Big Band/Swing, Combo Jazz, Bebop, Country, R & B, Rock, Soul & Funk, Afro Cuban, as well as being a lead vocalist for local bands like The Steely Damned 2, and the Soul Persuaders.
+Larry has taught both privately and at School of Rock.
+He also taught in the Valley Center School District as an assistant drumline coach.
+He enjoys playing such styles as Big Band/Swing, Combo Jazz, Bebop, Country, R & B, Rock, Soul & Funk, Afro Cuban, as well as being a lead vocalist for local bands like The Steely Damned 2 and the Soul Persuaders.
 Larry brings a wide variety of style to every student.

 Ted Belledin